 Watching Games of Thrones you could be forgiven for thinking that the hulking walls and rugged fortresses of King’s Landing must have been conjured up on a computer.
-The truth is that Dubrovnik, once a mighty city state that held both the Venetians and Ottomans at bay, is that spectacular.
+The truth is that Dubrovnik Dropdown content, once a mighty city state that held both the Venetians and Ottomans at bay, is that spectacular.
 I arrive in this ancient city determined to not just stroll around the Game of Thrones trail, but instead hike, kayak and bash around in a speedboat seeking out my own King’s Landing adventures.
+The information in this article is taken from ‘Rough Guides Snapshot Croatia: Dubrovnik and around Dropdown content’, your essential guide for visiting Dubrovnik.

 The best place to take in King’s Landing is from Mount Srđ.
 The old Napoleonic-era fort that stares down from its lofty perch proved critical to the survival of the city in the early 1990s when real life warfare came to Dubrovnik.
 A glitzy cable car now whizzes the cruise ship crowds up to the slick cafe at the top, but instead I get on my hiking boots and strike on up the hillside on a winding trail used by citizens of the city for centuries.